See How Easily You Can Load a Moving Truck

 Keep yourself safe during loading.

 Along with keeping your stuff safe on moving day, you’ll also want to protect yourself while you’re loading.
 Wear lightweight, comfortable clothes and closed-toe shoes.
-Make sure you have enough help – if you need assistance with loading, just ask your U-Pack moving specialist, we can connect you with a network of experienced moving help.
+Make sure you have enough help – if you need assistance with loading, just ask your U-Pack moving specialist, we can connect you with a network of experienced loading or unloading help.

 Once you start loading, make sure you use a dolly to move heavy items, and lift boxes properly.
 Also, make sure you can see where you’re walking and avoid slippery, uneven surfaces.
 Use help supporting items as you carry them up the ramp.